The 5 Benefits (and Drawbacks) of Running on a Treadmill, According to Experts

 Run safely, build confidence, reduce impact and do much more with treadmill runs.

-Given a choice, some runners prefer hitting the road over logging miles on a treadmill.
+Given the choice, some runners prefer hitting the road to logging miles on a treadmill.
 However, experts suggest there are several benefits to including treadmill running in your weekly rotation.

 5 Potential Treadmill Benefits